haaranenjarmo/hack.this/README.md

 # Hack This Domain Controller
-Hack domain controller in Azure script and steps
+Hack domain controller in Azure script, steps and REMEDIATION

 # Hack Steps